WELCOME NEW FAMILIES 2023-2024

 Los Altos, CA 94022

 Los Altos, CA 94024

 Parking at North Campus & South campus for Pick-up and Drop-off:

 - Parking spaces are limited.
 Please utilize street parking or curbside pick-up and drop-off for kids first grade and up.

-- Kindergarteners: please park your car and accompany your Kinder to and from the classroom (no curbside drop-off)*
+- TK/Kindergarten: please park your car and accompany your student to and from the classroom (no curbside drop-off)

 Walk or Wheel!
 (WoW!)